-We conducted our first analysis of our business and supply chain in accordance with the Act in 2023 and have established that the overall human rights and environmental risks are low.
+Risk analyses conducted to date on our own operations and supply chain have established that the overall human rights and environmental risks are low.
 There are some areas where the abstract risk analysis indicates a higher level of risk across the professional services industry but when taken in conjunction with the mitigation activities undertaken by Accenture, remain relatively low within our business and our supply chain.
 We describe these risks and the further measures taken in this regard below.